Introduction

 Zero Trust Security: Strengthening Protection, Weakening Performance

 Moreover, many organizations are moving to cloud-hosted zero trust security solutions managed by third-party vendors such as MS Azure Active Directory, Google BeyondCorp, and Okta.
-While this shift can reduce the need for extensive on-premises security infrastructure, it also adds virtualization jitter.
+While this shift can reduce the need for extensive on-premises security infrastructure, it also introduces virtualization jitter.

 Additionally, zero trust security can contribute to network jitter.
 Complex encryption protocols, higher traffic volumes, and major differences in payload sizes can lead to significant variation in packet delivery times, compounding jitter from other sources.